07 - Semaphore & Bounded Concurrency

 Why Semaphores

-A worker pool creates a fixed number of goroutines upfront.
-They sit there waiting for jobs through a channel.
-A semaphore is the opposite — goroutines spawn freely, but only N can run at the same time.
+A worker pool creates a fixed number of goroutines upfront — they wait for jobs through a channel.
+Fan-out/fan-in is similar but each worker has its own output channel, merged together — composable into pipelines.
+A semaphore takes a different approach: goroutines spawn freely (one per task), but only N can run at the same time.
 The rest block until a slot opens.
+All three achieve bounded concurrency — the difference is whether you limit workers upfront or gate them at runtime.

-Goroutines Few, long-lived, reused Many, short-lived, one per task
+Goroutines Few, long-lived, reused Few, long-lived, reused Many, short-lived, one per task

-Job distribution Shared channel Each goroutine does its own thing
+Output Shared channel Per-worker channels, merged Each goroutine handles its own

-Setup Channels, WaitGroups, worker loop A buffered channel or semaphore.Weighted
+Setup Channels, WaitGroups, worker loop Channels, WaitGroups, merge step A buffered channel or semaphore.Weighted

-Best for Stream of jobs, long-running processing Batch of independent tasks, limiting parallel I/O
+Best for Stream of jobs, long-running processing Pipeline stages that need parallel execution Batch of independent tasks, limiting parallel I/O

 Use semaphores when: